Semilinear Transformations in Coding Theory: A New Technique in Code-Based Cryptography: Security analysis

-Since Gabidulin et al. exploited Gabidulin codes in the design of cryptosystems, many variants based on these codes have been proposed one after another.
-Unfortunately, almost all of these cryptosystems were completely broken due to the inherent structural vulnerability of Gabidulin codes.
-The best known structural attacks are the one proposed by Overbeck in \cite{overbeck2008structural} and some of its derivations \cite{horlemann2018extension,Otmani2018Improved}.
-In this section, we will present the principle of this type of attacks and give an explanation of why our proposal can resist these attacks.
+Ever since Gabidulin et al. applied Gabidulin codes to construct public key cryptosystems \cite{gabidulin1991ideals}, many variants based on these codes have been proposed.
+Unfortunately, most of these schemes were completely broken due to the inherent structural vulnerability of Gabidulin codes.

-In Section \ref{section2}, we have introduced the concept of Frobenius transformations.
-It is not difficult to see that Gabidulin codes keep a large subspace invariant under the Frobenius transformation.
-Formally, we introduce the following propositions without proving.
-These propositions provide us with a method of distinguishing Gabidulin codes from general ones. \begin{proposition} Let $\mathcal{G}\subseteq\mathbb{F}_{q^n}^N$ be an $[N,K]$ Gabidulin code.
-In terms of the intersection of $\mathcal{G}$ and its Frobenius power $\mathcal{G}^{[1]}$, we have